tjcreedy/metamate/README.md

 The best place to get metaMATE is to install from [the PyPI package](https://pypi.org/project/metaMATE/).
 The metaMATE source is available on [GitHub](https://github.com/tjcreedy/metamate).

 metaMATE was developed and tested on Ubuntu Linux.
-It has not been tested anywhere else, but will probably work on most linux systems, and likely Mac OS as well.
+It has not been tested anywhere else, but will probably work on most Linux systems, and likely Mac OS as well.
 No idea about Windows.

 Note that just installing from the PyPI package is not sufficient to run metaMATE, it also requires some system dependencies and R packages.